akka/akka/akka-docs/pending/futures-scala.rst

   // or more simply
   val result: Any = future()

-This will cause the current thread to block and wait for the Actor to 'complete' the Future with it's reply.
-Due to the dynamic nature of Akka's Actors this result will be untyped and will default to 'Nothing'.
-The safest way to deal with this is to cast the result to an Any as is shown in the above example.
-You can also use the expected result type instead of Any, but if an unexpected type were to be returned you will get a ClassCastException.
-For more elegant ways to deal with this and to use the result without blocking refer to `Functional Futures <futures-scala#functional>`_.
+This will cause the current thread to block and wait for the ``Actor`` to 'complete' the ``Future`` with it's reply.
+Due to the dynamic nature of Akka's ``Actor``\s this result will be untyped and will default to ``Nothing``.
+The safest way to deal with this is to cast the result to an ``Any`` as is shown in the above example.
+You can also use the expected result type instead of ``Any``, but if an unexpected type were to be returned you will get a ``ClassCastException``.
+For more elegant ways to deal with this and to use the result without blocking refer to `Functional Futures`_.

 Use Directly
 ------------

-A common use case within Akka is to have some computation performed concurrently without needing the extra utility of an Actor.
-If you find yourself creating a pool of Actors for the sole reason of performing a calculation in parallel, there is an easier (and faster) way:
+A common use case within Akka is to have some computation performed concurrently without needing the extra utility of an ``Actor``.
+If you find yourself creating a pool of ``Actor``\s for the sole reason of performing a calculation in parallel, there is an easier (and faster) way:

 .. code-block:: scala